 Just about every successful business grows to the point where some tasks can’t be performed in-house.
 As a result, it often makes sense for growing businesses to outsource their warehousing and even order fulfillment responsibilities.

-Of those who choose to outsource, the majority do so because they don’t:
+Of those who choose to outsource warehousing and fulfillment services, the majority do so because they don’t:

 Eventually, the business owner, management and staff find that they are in over their heads, spending an abundance of work hours on excessive storage, shipping and receiving duties that were nowhere near as strenuous when the business was still in its infancy.